BTawaifi/puppeteer-games-scraper/README.md

 # Puppeteer Games Scraper

-## Finds Latest Posted Games On A Website
+## Finds Latest Games On A Website